fruitbox12/NeuRacle/README.md

 This won't just stay on crypto world, on real world too, different address, location, seller will provide different information.
 USA oil price will ofc different from Russia oil price.
 Pork from your locally will ofc different from the farm.

-Seller, provider, manufacturer can also use NeuRacle service to validate their product's price, and give buyer a nft prove their possesion of the product **without having to know the customer identity!** Eg: real estate, automobile, oil, gold, even home grocery...

 Off-chain identity can also do data aggregration and ensure some degree of decentralization (Eg: Flux, SurpraOracle).
 User can also buy that data and make a data feeding request on NeuRacle.

 ### Data refreshing round.